ZizheRuan/awesome-nano-banana-pro-images/README.md

-# 🍌 Awesome **Nano Banana Pro** Images Prompt Gallery 🍌
+# 🍌 Awesome **Nano Banana Pro** Images Gallery

 ⭐ Please Star or Watch this project for future updates!

 last updated: Nov 23rd 2025.

 ## 🔍 Introduction
-awesome-nano-banana-pro-images is a curated, community-driven collection of high-quality prompts and stunning outputs generated with the **Nano Banana Pro (Google Gemini 3 Pro Image Preview)** model, currently accessible through *third-party preview APPs*.
+awesome-nano-banana-pro-images is a curated, community-driven collection of high-quality prompts and stunning outputs generated with the **Nano Banana Pro (Google Gemini 3 Pro Image Preview)** model.
 This repository aims to help creators, researchers, and prompt engineers better understand how to craft effective prompts for the model during its pre-release phase.

 ## 📌 What This Repository Contains